wmenge/braindump-api/README.md

 ---
 ### /notes?q=:query `GET`

 Retrieve list of all available notes.
-If :query is supplied, only results with matching title or content are returned.
+If `:query` is supplied, only results with matching title or content are returned.

+Use query parameter `sort` to specify a list of fields to sort by:
+`/notebooks?sort=title,-id' means: sort by `title`, then by `id` descending.

 ---
 ### /notebooks/:id/notes?q=:query `GET`

 Retrieves a list of Notes contained in given notebook, without the actual content of the notes.
 If :query is supplied, only results with matching title or content are returned.

+Use query parameter `sort` to specify a list of fields to sort by:
+`/notebooks?sort=title,-id' means: sort by `title`, then by `id` descending.

 Example Response:
 ````